Approximate full conformal prediction in an RKHS: Designing an approximation from a smooth loss-function

-The next proposition establishes an important stability bound in terms of the $\mathcal{H}$-norm of the predictor. \begin{proposition}[Stability bound on the approximate predictor] Assume \eqref{asm.loss.convex} and \eqref{asm.loss.c2} hold true.
-Then, for every $y,z \in\mathcal{Y}$, and every $\lambda>0$, the predictor given by Equation~\eqref{def.krr} satisfies
+The next proposition establishes an important stability-bound in terms of the $\mathcal{H}$-norm of the predictor. \begin{proposition}[Stability-bound on the approximate predictor] Assume \eqref{asm.loss.convex} and \eqref{asm.loss.c1} hold true.
+Then, for every $y,z \in\mathcal{Y}$, and every $\lambda>0$, the predictor given by Eq.~\eqref{def.krr} satisfies

 where